 In our vineyards we are growing the International French grape varieties with full-flavored California fruit producing powerful wines determined by the varietal, location, soil, sun and micro-climate.
 French vignerons refer to these contributing factors collectively as terroir.

-To manage this varietal/terroir aspect as perfectly as possible we farm and manage over a dozen different vineyard sites incorporating more than forty vineyard blocks each planted to ensure each rootstock and clonal variety is grown in the best place in the correct way.
+To manage this varietal/terroir aspect as perfectly as possible we farm and manage more than fifteen different vineyard sites across four counties, incorporating more than forty vineyard blocks all planted to ensure each rootstock and clonal variety is grown in the best place with the best conditions and farmed in the correct way.

-Fermentation is maintained over approximately eight days during which the skins and seeds are carried to the top of the tank by the carbon dioxide gas produced by the action of the yeast consuming the grape sugar and converting it to alcohol.
-To allow the yeast the oxygen it needs the cap of skins and seeds is broken by a process called punching-down at a frequency which is gradually reduced as the sugar level in the tank is reduced.
+Fermentation is maintained over approximately eight days during which the skins and seeds are carried to the top of the tank by the carbon dioxide gas produced as the yeast consumes the grape sugar and converts it to alcohol.
+To allow the yeast the oxygen it needs the cap of skins and seeds is broken by a process called punching-down at a frequency which is gradually reduced as the sugar level in the tank is diminished.

 After fermentation is complete the wine, together with its skins and grape residue, is allowed to rest in an oxygen-free environment for a period of thirty-five to forty days at a lower temperature.
 This extended period of post-fermentation, sur-lees maceration allows the wine to extract even more of the the phenolic compounds and color from the skins, delivering full richness and flavor.